TorchedSammy/torchedsammy.github.io/content/blog/advancing-aster-and-creating-a-script-language.md

 ---
-title: "Advancing Aster and Creating a Script Language"
+title = "Advancing Aster and Creating a Script Language" date = "2023-02-04T20:31:31-04:00" draft = false
-date: 2023-02-04T20:31:31-04:00
-draft: false
 ---

 > (All code here would be under the MIT license, because that might be needed.)

-Recently I was motivated to work on [Aster] again.
-A few months ago I added support for getting palettes from various sources, like from a `.Xresources` file, from Pywal, and from a list of hex numbers.
+Recently I was motivated to work on [Aster][Aster] again.
+A few months ago I added support for getting palettes from various sources, like from a ``.Xresources`` file, from Pywal, and from a list of hex numbers.

 An idea I have had in mind for a while was a command line shell,